aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<font size="1">https://\<server>[/\<optional-path-prefix>]/kms/xks/v1</font>

-where the italicized parts will vary.
+where the parts within angle brackets will vary.
 Portions of the URL shown within square brackets are optional.
 This URI prefix is configured into KMS as part of the `CreateCustomKeyStore` API when a customer sets up an external key manager for use with KMS.
-The part `https://\<server>` is specified directly via the `XksProxyUriEndpoint` parameter and the `XksProxyUriPath` parameter specifies `[/<optional-path-prefix>]/kms/xks/v1`.
+The part `https://<server>` is specified directly via the `XksProxyUriEndpoint` parameter and the `XksProxyUriPath` parameter specifies `[/<optional-path-prefix>]/kms/xks/v1`.
 The total length of the `XksProxyUriPath` MUST NOT exceed 128 characters and MUST NOT include any characters other than a through z, A through Z, 0 through 9, slash (/), dash (-) and underscore (\_).
 The `<optional-path-prefix>` provides a mechanism to support multiple isolated customers on the same XKS proxy.
 An XKS proxy MAY implement independent request quotas on each path prefix and respond with a ThrottlingException (see [Error Codes](#error-codes)) if that quota is exceeded.

 The XKS APIs involving an external key (encrypt, decrypt, getKeyMetadata) use URIs of the form